 The 2013 SEAFDEC study found that 44% of pair trawler catches were made up of pelagic species with over half of this amount made up of juveniles.
-94 In addition, out of almost 330,000 tonnes of trash fish landed across Thailand in 2019 by all 21 commercial fishing gears, pair trawlers contributed 55% of the amount.
-95 Trash fish represented 50% of pair trawler catches in 2019, compared to 42% of otter board trawler catches and 5% of beam trawler catches.
+In addition, out of almost 330,000 tonnes of trash fish landed across Thailand in 2019 by all 21 commercial fishing gears, pair trawlers contributed 55% of the amount.
+Trash fish represented 50% of pair trawler catches in 2019, compared to 42% of otter board trawlers and 5% for beam trawlers (Table 6).
 These factors point to pair trawling being one of the most destructive and least well managed fishing methods practised in Thai waters.